Today’s all about making a burlap Dog Christmas Stocking for your pup(s)!

 Or simply hang it on a chair – make sure that your pup can’t get to it though if he or she is an investigative chewer…

-Our no-sew burlap christmas stockings are charming rustic lookers that work well with the pups’ recently completed dog bed frame.
-That’s another DIY project!
+Our no-sew burlap dog christmas stockings are rustic charmers that work well with the pups’ recently completed DIY dog bed frame.